THE BIG CAT KEEPS ON ROARING

 1. OWNING A JAGUAR

-The price range of a Jaguar varies depending on model, year, condition and other factors such as mileage and previous ownership.
 The starting prices for some of the latest Jaguar models in the UK are between £35.000 to £64.000.

 In contrast, early examples of the E-Type, particularly those in original or fully restored condition, can command prices well into the six-figure range, while later models and those in less-than-perfect condition may be more affordable.
 Like the XJ220, the E-Type is highly sought after by collectors and enthusiasts, and prices for well-maintained examples have risen steadily in recent years.